<Datagrid>

 };

 This list has no filtering, sorting, or row selection - it’s static.
-If you want to allow users to interact with this list, you should pass more props to the <Datagrid> component, but the logic isn’t trivial.
-Fortunately, react-admin provides the useList hook to build callbacks to manipulate local data.
-You just have to put the result in a ListContext to have an interactive <Datagrid>:
+If you want to allow users to interact with the <Datagrid>, use the useList hook to build callbacks to manipulate local data.
+You will have to put the result in a <ListContextProvider> parent component:

 import {